 Campus Safety Guide

-- Prevalent crimes on college campuses include burglary, vehicle theft, and forcible sex offenses.
+- Common crimes on college campuses include burglary, vehicle theft, and forcible sex offenses.

 - The Department of Education provides annual stats on the number and types of campus crimes.

-- Practicing safety measures on campus can help students reduce risks and prevent harm.
+- Practicing safety measures on campus can help you reduce risk and prevent harm.

-Increasing students' awareness of potential risks and making sure they have access to tools that can help them stay safe is an essential part of college preparation.
+Increasing students’ awareness of potential risks and making sure they have access to tools to help them stay safe are essential parts of college preparation.

-While colleges and universities take active measures to protect students and maintain a safe campus, crime still happens.
-In 2018, 19.5 reported on-campus crimes occurred per 10,000 full-time students, according to NCES.
+While colleges take active measures to protect students and maintain a safe campus, crime still happens.
+In 2019, 18.7 reported on-campus crimes occurred per 10,000 full-time students, according to NCES.

 Campuses that tend to experience the most crimes include schools with residence halls, colleges near large cities, and institutions with a high alcohol and drug use rate.